bobbyg211/ultimate-carousel/main/errors-warnings-outline.md

 ### Invalid Type: autoSlide must be of type boolean.

-### Invalid Value: autoSlide must be TRUE or FALSE.

 ## Warnings

 ### Redundant Declaration: autoSlide will have no effect because continuousLoop is set to TRUE.